infinigence/STAlloc/example/README.md

 ```

 ## Note
 Offloading is not supported in the open-source test version of Megatron-LM.
-Therefore, we implemented and tested this feature (ZOR in Figure 7 of paper) in our private Megatron repository.
-For this set of experiments, we provide the original experimental data.
+Therefore, we implemented and tested this feature (ZOR in Figure 7 of paper) in our own Megatron-LM repository.
+For this set of experiments, we provide the original experiment data as recorded examples.